Iaddiop/Data_Modeling_with_Postgres/README.md

 **- Fact Table**

-**songplays** - records in log data associated with song plays i.e. records with page NextSong (this is important, because we will filtring data for page == NextSong), have these columns :

-songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent
+**songplays** - records in log data associated with song plays i.e. records with page NextSong (this is important, because we will filtring data for page == NextSong), have these columns : songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent

 **- Dimension Tables**

-**users** - users table in the app have this columns :

-user_id, first_name, last_name, gender, level
+**users** - users table in the app have this columns : user_id, first_name, last_name, gender, level

-**songs** - songs in music database, have these columns

-song_id, title, artist_id, year, duration
+**songs** - songs in music database, have these columns : song_id, title, artist_id, year, duration

-**artists** - artists in music database, have these columns :

-artist_id, name, location, latitude, longitude
+**artists** - artists in music database, have these columns : artist_id, name, location, latitude, longitude

-**time** - timestamps of records in songplays broken down into specific units, have these columns :

-start_time, hour, day, week, month, year, weekday
+**time** - timestamps of records in songplays broken down into specific units, have these columns : start_time, hour, day, week, month, year, weekday

+Please check `sql_queries.py` to see the details of data type of each columns in the tables.
+To learn more about [Data Types Postgres](https://www.postgresql.org/docs/9.5/datatype.html).

 ## How to run the project :
 - Description of the files contents :